lipoyang/PWMeter/README.md

 The pulse input is fixed to the pin #8 (PB0/ICP1).

 ## Resolution
-The measured value is 16 bits wide.
 LSB is equivalent to 1usec.
-Then, 0 to 65535 usec pulse width is supported.
+16MHz-clock board (like as Arduino UNO and Pro Mini(5V)) can measure 0 to 32767 usec pulse.
+8MHz-clock board (like as Arduino Pro Mini(3.3V)) can measure 0 to 65535 usec pulse.

 ## Notes
 This class uses Timer1.
 Therefore, it conflicts with Servo library, Timer1 library, and PWM output of pin #3 and #11.